Cabin Air Quality in Cars

 Cabin air quality is the measure of the quality of the air within a vehicle.
 Cabin air quality is not just about comfort, but also safety.

-High levels of cabin carbon dioxide are associated with stale air, but also it is a sign of the cognitive effects that might lead to increased reaction times and drowsiness.
-Particles can not only smell bad, but exposure to them is often associated with chronic health effects and increased morbidity.
+High levels of cabin carbon dioxide are associated with stale air but can also have cognitive effects that might lead to increased reaction times and drowsiness.
+Aerosol particles which enter the vehicle from outside can not only smell bad, but exposure to them is often associated with chronic health effects including heart disease, strokes and cancer.

 Poor cabin air quality means drivers and passengers are being exposed to potentially dangerous levels of pollution.